Ethylenetetracarboxylic dianhydride

 and microwave pyrolysis of solid Meldrum's acid.
 In this latter route, two molecules of the Meldrum's acid are believed to undergo a reductive dimerization to give an alkene linkage with one "Meldrum's acid" ring on each end.
-The rings then open via hydrolysis of the esters to form ethylenetetracarboxylic acid, and then the carboxylic acid units recyclize with different partners (cis on each side of the alkene) as in the simple pyrolysis of the tetra-acid.
+The rings then open via hydrolysis of the esters to form ethylenetetracarboxylic acid, and then the carboxylic acid units recyclize with different partners (cis on each side of the alkene) as in the simple pyrolysis of the tetraacid.

+An alternative dianhydride isomer, consisting of two malonic anhydride units joined by an alkene, has not been reported in the literature.